OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="setpublishingmode"></a>
 # **SetPublishingMode**
-> SetPublishingModeResponse SetPublishingMode (SetPublishingModeRequest? setPublishingModeRequest = null)
+> SetPublishingModeResponse SetPublishingMode (SetPublishingModeRequest setPublishingModeRequest = null)